photoprism/photoprism/README.md

 Also please leave a star if you like this project, it provides enough motivation to keep going.
 Thank you very much! <3

-Feature requests backed by sponsors are marked with a golden [sponsor][sponsored issues] label.
+Ideas backed by a sponsor are marked with a golden [sponsor][sponsored issues] label.
 Let us know if we mistakenly label an idea as [unfunded][unfunded issues].

 ## Sponsorship ##